Can a mouthpiece treat sleep apnea?

 Oral appliance therapy for sleep apnea is most appropriate for:

-- Mild to moderate OSA — patients with severe OSA typically require CPAP
+- Mild to moderate OSA — patients with severe OSA typically require CPAP; MADs are less likely to adequately manage high AHI counts

-- CPAP intolerant patients — people who have genuinely tried CPAP and cannot tolerate it
+- CPAP-intolerant patients — people who have genuinely tried CPAP and cannot tolerate it; MAD is a recognised alternative for this group

-- Positional OSA — sleep apnea primarily or significantly worse in the supine position
+- Positional OSA — sleep apnea that is primarily or significantly worse in the supine position

-- Patients without severe jaw joint issues — MADs require sustained jaw protrusion
+- Patients without severe jaw joint issues — MADs require sustained jaw protrusion; people with significant TMJ disorder or limited jaw mobility may not be candidates

 Critical Distinction: A MAD Is Not a Night Guard

 A mandibular advancement device for sleep apnea and a night guard for bruxism are fundamentally different appliances.
 They look similar.
 They both go in your mouth at night.
-But:
+But the distinction matters significantly.

 A MAD repositions the jaw — it holds the mandible forward to open the airway.
 This is a therapeutic action with specific medical intent.
 MADs for sleep apnea must be FDA-cleared as Class II medical devices.
 They require a sleep apnea diagnosis, a prescription, and professional fitting and titration.

 A night guard protects teeth — it sits over the teeth and absorbs grinding force.
 A standard custom night guard is an FDA-registered Class I device designed for tooth protection.
-It does not reposition the jaw and has no indication for sleep apnea.
+It does not reposition the jaw and does not have any indication for sleep apnea.

-If you have both sleep apnea and bruxism — a common combination — you may need to discuss with your clinician which appliance takes priority, or whether a combination device is appropriate for your situation.
+Using a night guard as a sleep apnea treatment is not appropriate.
+If you have both sleep apnea and bruxism — a common combination — you may need to discuss with your clinician which appliance takes priority, or whether a combination device is appropriate for your specific situation.

 The Bruxism and Sleep Apnea Connection

-One reason this topic is relevant to a grinding and clenching audience: bruxism and sleep apnea co-occur at a notably high rate.
-Research indicates that people with obstructive sleep apnea have significantly elevated rates of sleep bruxism.
+Bruxism and sleep apnea co-occur at a notably high rate.
+Research indicates that people with obstructive sleep apnea have significantly elevated rates of sleep bruxism compared to the general population.
 The proposed mechanism involves micro-arousals — as the airway obstructs and oxygen drops, the brain triggers brief arousal events that can manifest as grinding episodes.

 Getting Diagnosed and Getting the Right Device

-If you think you may have sleep apnea, the path is:
+If you think you may have sleep apnea, the path is straightforward:

-- Sleep study — either an in-lab polysomnography or a home sleep apnea test will measure your AHI and confirm diagnosis
+- Sleep study — either in-lab polysomnography or a home sleep apnea test measures your AHI and confirms diagnosis

-- Treatment discussion — based on severity and your preferences, your clinician will recommend CPAP, MAD, positional therapy, or other interventions
+- Treatment discussion — based on severity and your preferences, your clinician recommends CPAP, MAD, positional therapy, or other interventions

-- If MAD is recommended — you’ll typically be referred to a dentist with sleep medicine training for fitting and titration
+- If MAD is recommended — typically referred to a dentist with sleep medicine training for fitting and titration over multiple appointments

-- Discuss bruxism — if you also grind, raise it with both your doctor and dentist so both needs can be addressed
+- Discuss bruxism — if you also grind your teeth, raise it with both your doctor and dentist so both needs can be addressed

 The Bottom Line

 A mouthpiece for sleep apnea — a mandibular advancement device — is a legitimate, evidence-supported alternative to CPAP for mild to moderate obstructive sleep apnea.
-It works by repositioning the lower jaw to maintain airway space during sleep, offers high compliance compared to CPAP, and produces comparable health outcomes for appropriate patients.
+It works by repositioning the lower jaw to maintain airway space during sleep.
+It offers higher compliance compared to CPAP, is portable, and produces comparable health outcomes for appropriate patients.

 For anyone whose primary concern is protecting their teeth from grinding pressure during sleep, the Reviv how-to-choose guide is the right starting point — or browse the full range of FDA-registered Class I appliances designed for tooth protection.
 For sleep apnea, please speak with your doctor.